 What's love got to do with it?
 Quite a lot, actually.
-In checking out current research on workplace romance to answer Tina Turner's proverbial question, the answer is, it depends.
-If it's just about sex—a dalliance, an extramarital affair or a relationship entered into with the intention of moving up the career ladder—coworkers and companies tend to frown on love relationships in the workplace.
-But when a couple is genuinely serious about dating and building a relationship, popular opinion is more favorable.
+Current research sheds light on an answer to Tina Turner's famous question.
+If it's just about sex, a dalliance, an extramarital affair, or a relationship to move an individual up the career ladder, co-workers and companies tend to frown on love relationships in the office.
+If a couple is genuinely serious about dating and building a relationship, popular opinion is more favorable.

 Workplace Romance Policies

 Many organizations forbid intimate relationships even outside supervisory relationships.
-Thirty-three percent of organizations forbid romances between employees who report to the same supervisor, and 12 percent won’t even allow employees in different departments to date.
+Roughly a third of organizations forbid romances between employees who report to the same supervisor, and 12% won’t even allow employees in different departments to date.

-The SHRM research also found that some companies forbid hookups between their employees and clients or customers, and 11 percent forbid romances between their employees and employees of their competitors.
+The SHRM research also found that some companies forbid hookups between their employees and clients or customers, and 11% forbid romances between their employees and employees of their competitors.

 HR and Management Concerns

-Respondents to the SHRM surveys who discouraged or forbade dating in the workplace cited concerns with potential sexual harassment claims, retaliation, claims that a relationship was not consensual, civil suits and workplace disharmony if the relationship should end.
+Respondents to the SHRM surveys who discouraged or forbade dating in the workplace cited concerns with potential sexual harassment claims, retaliation, assertions that a relationship was not consensual, civil suits, and workplace disharmony if the relationship should end.

 Depending on the discretion of the dating couple, gossip in the workplace can become rampant and disruptive.
 They also worry about losing valuable employees who might seek employment elsewhere if the relationship ends.

 Tips for HR Professionals